openhab/org.openhab.binding.zwave/doc/sigma/zwck8_0_0.md

 ## Overview

-Note that this device incorrectly reports the manufacturer ID.
-This may be due to the device being uncertified and therefore this device may be removed from the database at some stage.
+<p&gtNote that this device incorrectly reports the manufacturer ID.
+This may be due to the device being uncertified and therefore this device may be removed from the database at some stage.</p&gt

 ### Inclusion Information

-  1. Set the Master (Primary) controller into network Inclusion Mode.
-  2. Press and hold ca. 2 sec. both I and O keys of Group 2 (the top row of keys) on the Wall Controller unit at the same time.
+<ol&gt<li&gtSet the Master (Primary) controller into network Inclusion Mode.</li&gt <li&gtPress and hold ca. 2 sec. both I and O keys of Group 2 (the top row of keys) on the Wall Controller unit at the same time.
 The LED light will stay solid.
-Release the keys.
+Release the keys.</li&gt </ol&gt

 ### Exclusion Information

-  1. Set the Master (Primary) controller into network Exclusion Mode.
-  2. Press and hold ca. 2 sec. both I and O keys of Group 2 (the top row of keys) on the Wall Controller unit at the same time.
+<ol&gt<li&gtSet the Master (Primary) controller into network Exclusion Mode.</li&gt <li&gtPress and hold ca. 2 sec. both I and O keys of Group 2 (the top row of keys) on the Wall Controller unit at the same time.
 The LED light will stay solid.
-Release the keys.
+Release the keys.</li&gt </ol&gt

 ### Wakeup Information